DIC Syndrome Calculator

 - Shock; and

-- Laboratory tests (used in our DIC syndrome calculator) reveal low platelet count, elevated fibrin degradation products level, and signs of poor clotting like prolonged prothrombin time.
+- Laboratory tests (used in our DIC syndrome calculator) reveal low platelet count, elevated fibrin degradation products level, and signs of poor clotting like prolonged prothrombin time (PT) and high INR results.

 DIC can rarely take a chronic form.
 It happens mostly with persistent health factors, such as malignant cancers.
 In the chronic form, DIC looks like a bleeding disorder, with a tendency for bleeding gums and nose, easy bruising, and petechiae (small red spots on your skin and mucosas).